Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 in another thread, you could end up with an inconsistent number count of references, meaning data gets dropped at the wrong time.
 This is why we need a special reference count type, `std::sync::Arc`, an Atomic Reference Count.

-Atomic data types guarantee atmoic changes.
-Atomic changes are guaranteed to appear to be instentaneous to all external observers, meaning that two threads can change the value, but that this change can not overlap. `Arc` is a little slower than Rusts built in basic reference counting type `std::rc::Rc`, but prevents corruption across threads.
+Atomic data types guarantee atomic changes.
+Atomic changes are guaranteed to appear to be instantaneous to all external observers, meaning that two threads can change the value, but that this change cannot overlap. `Arc` is a little slower than Rusts built in basic reference counting type `std::rc::Rc`, but prevents corruption across threads.

-> Authors note: I don't think I've _ever_ used `Rc`, but I use `Arc` all of the time, so don't worry that we didn't
+> Authors note: I don't think I've _ever_ used `Rc`, but I use `Arc` all the time, so don't worry that we didn't
-> cover it.
+> cover it in this book.
+If you need to pass data around wrapped in its own container its there to use

 So, armed with this knowledge, we can go back to unscoped threads!